zhoujingya/mojo/stdlib/docs/development.md

 a look.

 ## Formatting changes
+## Formatting changes

+Please make sure your changes are formatted before submitting a pull request.
 Please make sure your changes are formatted before submitting a pull request.
 Otherwise, CI will fail in its lint and formatting checks.
 The `mojo` compiler provides a `format` command.
 So, you can format your changes like so: